Solar-network/docs/docs/guidebook/developer/send-transaction.md

 :::

 Sending complex requests directly in your browser's URL window by typing them out is neither fun nor efficient.
-Instead, we can leverage one of Swipechain's most popular features: the client SDKs available in virtually all major programming languages.
-These SDKs streamline interacting with the Swipechain blockchain no matter your language.
+Instead, we can leverage one of Solar's most popular features: the client SDKs available in virtually all major programming languages.
+These SDKs streamline interacting with the Solar blockchain no matter your language.

 ::: tip

 We attempt to have code examples in all supported languages.
-If you find a mistake/missing snippet, add an issue or create a pull request in the [repository](https://github.com/SwipeChain/swipechain-docs).
+If you find a mistake/missing snippet, add an issue or create a pull request in the [repository](https://github.com/solar-network/docs).

 :::

 All SDK implementations are split into two libraries.
-The `client` library is responsible for sending requests and interpreting responses between your application and Swipechain nodes.
+The `client` library is responsible for sending requests and interpreting responses between your application and Solar nodes.
 By contrast, the `crypto` library is responsible for building and signing transactions and validating payloads.

 We'll make extensive use of both libraries.
 Instructions on installation and more can be found in the respective [client](/sdk/client) and [crypto](/sdk/cryptography) documentation.

 To connect to our testnet, we'll need two pieces of data to pass to our client:

 1. The URL containing the location of the node serving as Public API endpoint.
-2. The version of the Swipechain API we want to access.
+2. The version of the Solar API we want to access.
 1 is for API v1, 2 is for API v2.
 If possible, always go for v2.

 ::: tip